emilyalice2708/makers-progress/week-9.md

 - Goals:
   - Replace sessions with Jason Web Tokens while maintaining test coverage.
   - Add authentication token functionality to React frontend and requests posts (Gonzalo and Charlie).
+  - Work together as a group to ensure frontend and backend work together.
+  - Use bootstrap to add styling.
+  - Retrieve comments and likes.
  Reflections:
   - Maintaining test-coverage on the backend was time-consuming but important, we prioritised our test-coverage over project progress.
+  - Staying up until 3am is tiring but sometimes worth it.
+  - We didn't manage to implement the functionality that would allow a user to like or comment on a post, but test-coverage on the frontend was already lagging, and pushing ahead to spike this would have likely results in lowering the code quality given our time constraints.

 ### Friday:
 - Goals:
-  - Work together as a group to ensure frontend and backend work together.
+  - Create a presentation and present our project during the demo.
-  - Use bootstrap to add styling.
+  - Use the afternoon to learn Cypress and begin feature testing the frontend.
-  - Retrieve comments and likes.
 - Reflections:
-  - Staying up until 3am is tiring but sometimes worth it.
-  - We didn't manage to implement the functionality that would allow a user to like or comment on a post, but test-coverage on the frontend was already lagging, and pushing ahead to spike this would have likely results in lowering the code quality given our time constraints.
+  - Cypress seems like a fantastic tool that we wished we'd discovered earlier in the week.
+  - Next time I would prefer to focus more heavily on testing with the front-end.
+Given the short time period between the surprise addition to the criteria and our intro to React, we prioritised completing a functioning front end above maintaing test-coverage.